-- A video projector, if available, may be used to show up to two slides with the above content and the team's evaluation, as well as visualization of the robot's internals, e.g., percepts. - It is expected that the teams prepare a handout with team name, affiliation, problem, summary of the approach, and description of the demonstration.
+- A video projector or screen, if available, may be used to present a brief introduction to the demonstration. - For the presentation, the team can show up to two slides with the above content and the team's evaluation. - The team can also visualize robot's internals, e.g., percepts.